 It is his point to uncover this method in the duopoly’s (DC and Marvel) production modes: as the symbolic battle (or alternate battlefield) of the comic book publishers to maintain their absolute power over the works and copyright of all art produced by comic book writers and artists.

 “Duopoly superheroes avert apocalypses, but I want to draw attention to the nature of these apocalypses as unintended allegories of the duopoly’s mode of production.”
 Both publishers today are part of much bigger industry conglomerates: DC belongs to Warner Bros.
 Discovery Inc., while Marvel Entertainment since 2009 is the property of the Walt Disney Company.
 With that perspective, the epic fights on cinema screens for Claverie easily can be identified as “battles” of the publishers (the good guys) fighting the comic book artists (the bad guys) and their proper claim of a share of the gross earnings their own creations generate in film.
-As we can be expect, every single story, dialogue and characterization of superheros and antagonists will be very carefully examined by the duopoly before it can become part of the film, to make sure their claims appear altogether “just” and “right.”
-In hardly any superhero movie somebody forgets to mention that this or that weapon, idea, power source, machine or superpower “must not fall into the wrong hands.”
+As we can expect, every single story, dialogue and characterization of superheros and antagonists will be very carefully examined by the duopoly before it can become part of the film, to make sure their claims appear altogether “just” and “right.”
+In hardly any superhero movie does somebody forget to mention that this or that weapon, idea, power source, machine or superpower “must not fall into the wrong hands.”

 This most problematic relationship of publisher/intellectual property inventor developed in the 1930s.
 An “exchange” – intellectual property, i.e. superheroes and their adventures changed hands over very small sums of money for the artists – of that kind was the standard back then, when most comic book artists were paid by panel or page.
 Only to see their work and copyright being taken away from them, often forever.
 Then “… the dominant American comics publishers have treated the creations of artists and writers as work for hire, such that stories and characters become company property.”
 Claverie in the recent blockbusters experiences a very visible “… attempt to break the superhero’s monopoly on their powers as the scheme of terrorists, mad scientists, or space Nazis — assuaging studio anxieties and revealing the fears of those who benefit most from the real-world ownership of superheroes.”